 Once the make-up is applied, the male characters except for the ones with Minukku, wear an elaborate 55 yards skirt before which they drape 20-30 pieces of short cloth to give an oval shape to the costume.

 The Kathakali skirt is diligently starched and pressed to make the frills look prominent and on top of this, a thick woollen jacket is draped.
 Though the costume looks a bit cumbersome, it actually provides the required space for leg movement owing to its volume and shape.

 The headgear or kirita used by the Kathakali dancers are specially made from a type of softwood and cane.
 These are designed and carved intricately by the artisans belonging to a heritage village named Vellinezhi in Palakkad district.
 A full headgear ideally weighs around 400-450gms.

-The elaborate costumes, bracelets and other accessories worn by the Kathakali artistes are also made by the artisans of Vellinezhi.
+The elaborate costumes, bracelets and other accessories worn by the Kathakali artists are also made by the artisans of Vellinezhi.

 The stage set-up for a Kathakali performance is simple, with no scenery as a backdrop.
 A large traditional lamp is lighted with two wicks at the front of the stage before the performance starts and the radiance from the lamp illuminates and compliments the colours on stage.

 Traditionally, the music for a Kathakali performance was provided by two drummers and two singers on either side of the stage.
 However, in modern times technology too plays a role!
 The singers recite the story of the play, verse by verse, in Sanskritized Malayalam and the actors interpret every word through their mudras and abhinaya.
 In this way, the whole story is narrated and displayed.

 A Kathakali dance performance elucidates ideas and stories from Indian epics like Ramayana and Mahabharata and Puranas.
 Prior to the actual performance, we— the audience at the Cochin Cultural Centre were given hand-outs with play details printed on it.
-Also, at the beginning of the play, the navarasas were enacted for the audience to grasp the nuances of this traditional dance form as the play progressed.
+Also, at the beginning of the Kathakali dance play, the navarasas were enacted for the audience to grasp the nuances of this traditional dance form as the play progressed.